openhoat/servedown/README.md

 $ servedown
 ```

+By default servedown will checkout all git repos into ~/.servedown directory.

 ## Module

 If you prefer to embed servedown features into an existing express app, then use the provided middleware.